Does your blog go on holiday around Christmas?

-In this post, I’ve brainstormed blog post topics that are just perfect for this time of the year.
-Some are super easy to write; others may take some research — unless you’ve kept your finger on the pulse of your industry (and you have, haven’t you?).
+In this post, you'll find blog post topics that are just perfect for the end of the year.
+Some are super easy to write; others may take some research — unless you've kept your finger on the pulse of your industry (and you have, haven't you?).

-What kind of posts can you write right now?
+What kind of posts can you write to end the year with a bang?
 Here you go:

 This is the easiest end-of-the-year post to write.
 Simply look at your blog analytics to determine which posts had the highest number of views.
 You could also pick the ones with the most number of comments, retweets, likes, or shares.

 Along with the list of popular posts, include a brief summary and your analysis of why the post was popular among your readers.